Gian Battista Frizzoni

-Gian Battista Frizzoni (August 27, 1727 in Celerina – November 29, 1800 in Celerina) was a Swiss Reformed minister and hymnist.
+Gian Battista Frizzoni (August 27, 1727 – November 29, 1800) was a Swiss Reformed minister and hymnist.

 Life

-Frizzoni was born to Giovanni Frizzoni, a Reformed minister, and his wife Maria Zuan.
+Frizzoni was born on August 27, 1727 in Celerina.
+He was born to Giovanni Frizzoni, a Reformed minister, and his wife Maria Zuan.

-He studied theology in Geneva in 1746 and in Zurich in 1747.
+He studied theology in Geneva in 1746 and in Zürich in 1747.
 He worked as a tutor to the children of the noble von Salis family, where he most likely first became acquainted with Pietism.
 He was admitted to the synod in 1748 and became a minister to Bondo.
-He served as minister in Bondo until 1758, when his status was revoked on account of his Pietist sympathies.
+Frizzoni served as minister in Bondo until 1758, when his status was revoked on account of his Pietist sympathies.

-He returned to Celerina, his hometown, where he served as minister until his death in 1800.
+He returned to Celerina, his hometown, where he served as minister until his death pn November 29, 1800.
 During this time as a minister in Celerina, he wrote a number of the hymns and composed music for which he is best known.